Heesen Yachts: Death of employee

 On April 6, 2017, a company employee was found unconscious in the bow of a ship under construction.
 The man was welding alone in the lower tip of the keel.
 He later died in hospital from the effects of inhaling the noble gas argon.

 In 2021, the Dutch Openbaar Ministerie announced that it would prosecute Heesen Yachts.
-According to the prosecutors, the shipbuilder could have prevented the death of the employee by better ventilating the room where the employee was found.
+According to the prosecutors, the shipbuilder could have prevented the death of the employee by better ventilating the room where the employee was working.
 Heesen denied this allegation, claiming that there was adequate ventilation.

 In April 2021, Heesen Yachts was found guilty by the judge.
 The company had to pay a fine of 100,000 euros, and was given a further 25,000 euros probation.
 It also had to have an article published in trade journals stating that the company had not properly guaranteed the safety of its employees.

 War in Ukraine

 In 2008, the shipyard was acquired by Russian entrepreneur Vagit Alekperov.
 In the years following the takeover, the company grew from a family business to a global player in the yacht industry.
-Following the 2022 Russian invasion of Ukraine, many Western governments placed rich Russians who have, or are perceived to have ties with president Putin, on a sanctions list.
+Following the 2022 Russian invasion of Ukraine, many Western governments placed rich Russians who have, or are perceived to have ties with President Vladimir Putin, on a sanctions list.
 Alekperov was not placed on the sanctions lists of the European Union, but he sold Heesen Yachts to an independent Dutch foundation for an undisclosed amount.